nus-tic2002-2019/website/admin/index-tic2002.md

 1. Create a GitHub account.
 Create a repository under your account and push our code to it.
 1. Demo the current state of the project to prof during the week 10 lecture session.
 There should be some working features at this point.
-1. Submit interim project documents (handover a hard copy during lecture 10 or upload to IVLE before lecture 10).
+1. Submit interim project documents (handover a hard copy during lecture 10 or upload to LumiNUS before lecture 10).
 The document should contain,
    * URL of your GitHub repo
    * Some representative user stories for the product
    * A class diagram to match your code %%(scans of hand-drawn diagrams are acceptable too)%%